Heinrich von Staden (author)

-Heinrich von Staden (1542–?) was a self-proclaimed "adventurer in Muscovy" who wrote of his accounts at the court of Ivan the Terrible from 1578 to 1582.
+Heinrich von Staden (1542–?) was a self-proclaimed "adventurer in Muscovy" who wrote an account of his time at the court of Ivan the Terrible from 1578 to 1582.

 Early life

 Staden was born the son of a burgher in Ahlen, near Münster, Germany.
 His mother, Kattarina Ossenbach, died in the plague, and he had a brother, Bernhardus von Staden, a Roman Catholic priest in Ahlen, and a sister.
 When attending a Catholic seminary in Ahlen, Staden was accused of stabbing a fellow seminarian with an awl.
 His cousin, Steffan Hovener, invited him to live in Livonia with him, where "he would not be disturbed."
 In Livonia, he worked on building the city walls, but didn't like the labor and ran away to the Wolgarten estate in Wolmar.
 There, the wife of Wolgarten entrusted him with her estates when she learned he could read and write in Latin and German, and was learning Latvian.

 After Wolgarten remarried and moved away, Staden also moved, to Karkus, and became a merchant.
 After trouble erupted in the Livonian government, Staden sent a letter to his friend, Joachim Schroter at the border town of Dorpat, which was held by the Russians.
 He wrote that he would serve the Tsar Ivan IV if he were paid.
 He was invited to Moscow, where he met the Tsar.
 Ivan was impressed with Staden and invited him to dinner; soon after, he became a member of the Tsar's political police, or Oprichnina.